Cape Romano Dome House: Later history

 In 2013, Florida Weekly reporter Cynthia Mott wrote in an article that while snorkeling at the site, she discovered the ruins now served as a reef, with diverse marine life.
 She remarked as follows:

 I've snorkeled Grand Cayman, Mexico and Fiji, yet have never witnessed a more diverse, crowded concentration of undersea life than what has taken up residence under the remnants of those domes.
 It was as if all the fish and rays living along that part of the Collier County coast decided to hang out in one location.
 To make the sight even more remarkable, swirling like iridescent tornado clouds around the gathering were millions of shimmering, silver baitfish.

 In 2015, a movement was started to move the domes deeper to a location where they could safely become an underwater reef as part of Florida's history, but the movement did not get funded.

 After Hurricane Irma hit the area in September 2017 as a Category 3 storm, two of the westernmost domes collapsed into the ocean, leaving four standing.

 In 2018, the Collier County Code Enforcement division closed the case on the domes and ownership transferred to the state.

 On September 28, 2022, Hurricane Ian destroyed the remaining domes.
-Only some of the pilings remain standing above water.
+Only some of the pilings still stand above water.